 Some Federal sponsors, such as the National Institutes of Health (NIH) and the National Science Foundation (NSF), require applicant organizations to certify that the institution has written and enforced administrative policies for identifying, managing, and reporting the significant outside financial interests of key project staff.
-In accordance with NYU Policy on Academic Conflict of Interest and Conflict of Commitment, effective July 1, 2011, the PI, and all other Investigators, must file with the dean, at the time of proposal submission, an Investigator Financial Interest Disclosure indicating whether they, or any member of their families, has a financial interest in an outside entity that may be affected by, or may in turn affect, the proposed project, and if so, to disclose that interest to the dean for his or her review and approval.
+In accordance with NYU Policy on Academic Conflict of Interest and Conflict of Commitment, the PI, and all other Investigators, must file with the dean, at the time of proposal submission, an Investigator Financial Interest Disclosure indicating whether they, or any member of their families, has a financial interest in an outside entity that may be affected by, or may in turn affect, the proposed project, and if so, to disclose that interest to the dean for his or her review and approval.

 With most proposals, sponsors also require the University to certify that it has on file an assurance of compliance, or will comply, with various federal, state or local nondiscrimination statutes.

 Federal patent law requires that all employees file with the University an agreement that they will report any inventions made during the course of a federally funded project and assign rights to the institution.
 OSP will provide the PI with a form Agreement to Disclose (PDF), which was developed for this purpose, at the time of proposal submission.
 Direct any questions regarding management of the University's patent and licensing program to the Office for Industrial Liaison.